security-notes/infobyte-faraday-wiki/Searcher.md

         ‘fields’:[‘name’,’desc’,’description’]
         ‘object’:’creator=Nmap ref=nmap-10’,

         ‘conditions’:[“refs=nessus-333”,”name=smb-vuln-056”],       IF

         ‘actions’:[“--UPDATE:confirmed=True”]                      THEN
     }

-Where the fields 'model', 'parent', 'fields' and 'object' allow to get the object that will be processed, and field 'conditions' tells us when the actions can be executed.
+Where the fields 'model', 'parent', 'fields' and 'object' allow you to get the object that will be processed, and field 'conditions' tells us when the actions can be executed.

-Now let’s write our rule from the initial expression in the file rules.py.
+Now, let’s write our rule inside the **rules.py** file by following the expression that we created above:

 TO CHANGE ALL **VULNERABILITIES (model)** WHICH **SEVERITY VALUE IS LOW (object)** **TO SEVERITY MEDIUM VALUE” (action)**